Greafull/Deathless-Heights/README.md

 ## About

-This is a game project taking inspiration from [Attack On Titan](https://en.wikipedia.org/wiki/Attack_on_Titan) and the (now discontinued) [Infinity Blade](https://www.epicgames.com/infinityblade) series.
-It's an extremely ambitious project that I likely will not finish.
+This is a game project taking inspiration from the (now discontinued) [Infinity Blade](https://www.epicgames.com/infinityblade) series.
+It's an extremely ambitious project that I likely will not finish or I might just forget this github exists and never update it-